ngoctd314/100-series/100 Go Mistake.md

 Each OS thread (M) is assigned to CPU core (P) by the OS scheduler.
 Then each Goroutine (G) runs on an OS thread (M).

+A goroutine has a simpler than an OS thread.
+It can be either:
+- Executing: the goroutine is scheduled on an M and executing its instruction
+- Runnable: waiting for being in an executing state
+- Waiting: stopped and pending for something to complete, such as a system call or a synchronization operation (mutex)

+When a goroutine is created but cannot be executed yet.
+For example, all the other Ms are already executing a G. In this scenario, what will the Go runtime do about it?
+The answer is queuing.
+Indeed, the Go runtime handles two kinds of queues: one local queue per P and a global queue shared among all the Ps.
+311

 ## 16. Concurrency isn't always faster